EiTaNBaRiBoA/ForgeJSONGD/README.md

 ### 2\.
 Call ForgeJSONGD from C\#

-Next, in another C\# script, you can load the `JsonForgeGD.gd` script and call its methods.
+Next, in another C\# script, you can load the `ForgeJSONGD.gd` script and call its methods.

 **TestCSharp.cs**